This Week in Petroleum History: June 23 – 29

 The Elizabeth Watts shipped hundreds of barrels of petroleum from Philadelphia to London during the Civil War.

-The 19th century U.S. petroleum industry launched many new industries for producing, refining, and transporting the highly sought after resource.
+The 19th century U.S. petroleum industry launched many new industries for producing, refining, and transporting the highly prized resource.
 With oil demand rapidly growing worldwide, America exported oil (and kerosene) during the Civil War when a small Union brig sailed across the Atlantic.

 Pin It on Pinterest